I knew 2020 would be a challenging year; I just didn’t know all the challenges I would face.

 The continual teamwork and diligent training brought by the entire team, including everyone behind the scenes, has made the past few years some of the most successful ever for Canadian gymnastics.
 I am thankful everyday that I have the opportunity to represent this beautiful country and make friendships and memories that will last a lifetime.

 Ana Padurariu made her world championship debut in 2018, winning the silver medal on beam and helping Canada to a best-ever fourth-place finish in the team event.
-A year later, she was on the squad that qualified Canada’s women’s artistic gymnastics team for Tokyo 2020, where she aims to make her Olympic debut after her freshman year with the UCLA Bruins.
+A year later, she was on the squad that qualified Canada’s women’s artistic gymnastics team for Tokyo 2020, where she aims to make her Olympic debut.
+In mid-September, Ana announced that she would be deferring attending UCLA for a year.